IT-WIBRC/dev-tools/packages/devkit/README.md

 # List templates for a specific language (e.g., 'javascript')
 dk list javascript

-# List templates and filter by a substring (e.g., 'vue')
+# List templates and filter by a where clause (e.g., 'name:vue')
-dk list --filter vue
+dk list --where name:vue
 ```

 #### Options